 Earlier in 2019 he celebrated a quarter-century career releasing the ambitious double-album "25 Miles", with 25 previously unreleased compositions (or new renditions) taken from each year of his musical life.
 "Leave Me Behind", the driving single, was heavily featured in rock radio stations across the country.

 Ambition, as a propulsive motive, was also noticeable in the 2016's double endeavour "Outras Estradas, Vol. 1" and "Otras Rutas, Vol. 2", each album capturing one side of the land border between Brazil and Argentina--and the "Km 1000", eternalized in his trademark song--under a different light.
-From this period is his top-3 hit "O Dia Seguinte Com Você" and the concert favorite "Put On Your Boots".
+From this period is his top-3 hit "O Dia Seguinte Com Você".

 2006 saw the release of his first solo album, "Em Qualquer Lugar" (Anywhere), which explored Brazil's MPB with a folksier, closer-to-pop approach and the launch of a promising career.
 The album became known for Galiano's acoustic take on Sui Generis' "Rasguña Las Piedras".

 Galiano's relentless artistic production is all that more impressive considering that music is not his full-time job--maybe not even a job itself.
 A dedicated business, brand and marketing consultant, he leads Ipsos Strategy3 in Latin America and is a graduate professor at prestigious universities, founder of One Rock Records (an independent music label that helped propel the career of a few artists), author of a soon-to-be-released novel, curator of an Arts & Education e-magazine, editor of a Religion & Philosophy channel and executive producer of arts festivals.

 At heart, he is fundamentally and foremost a husband & father of 5 children, 4 adopted dogs and a turtle.

 Indeed, music could never be just a job.
 Such a conclusion would be an understatement, given his undying commitment to transforming music into the simplest, most frequently overlooked, impassioned essence of life.